torusresearch/solana-wallet/docs/home.md

 <img src="screenshots/confirm-transfer.png" width="700" height="auto" />

-Transfer Button on the wallet redirects user to a transfer page to send SOL tokens or NFT tokens to other Solana addresses.
+Transfer Button on the wallet redirects user to a transfer page to send SOL/SPL/NFT tokens to other wallets.
 - Make sure a valid Solana address/SOL Domain is provided (eg: transferring SOL to ETH or BTC address will result in permanent loss of tokens)
 - There is a dropdown menu to select the token.
-- For sending SOL tokens user can set the transfer amount in SOL tokens or in user's preferred currency of choice.
+- For sending SOL tokens, user can set the transfer amount in SOL tokens or in user's preferred currency of choice.
 - User can select the topup value in his/her preferred fiat currency and the wallet will redirect user to moonpay website to complete the payment.
-- Confirm Transaction popup will show the glimpse of the sending and receiving addresses and shows the maximum transaction fee possible for the transfer.
+- Confirm Transaction popup will show the details of the transaction.
+If the state changes are parsable, users can check the net account balance change as well.

 ---------------------------------------------------------------------------------------------------